hikeventures/hikeventures.github.io/_posts/shows/2017-05-15-ITB-Montenegro.markdown

 ---
 published: false
-title: Things to do outdoors in Montenegro - ITB Interview with the Malta Tourism Authority
+title: Things to do outdoors in Montenegro - ITB Interview with the National Parks of Montenegro
-description: Our interview with the Malta Tourism Authority from Montenegro at the ITB in Berlin
+description: Our interview with the National Parks of Montenegro at the ITB in Berlin
 date: 2017-05-15 00:01:01
 category: articles
 tags: